jonnonz1/nz-statute-book/acts/public/2022/data-and-statistics-act-2022.md

 **Government Statistician**

 ### 12 Government Statistician
-(1) There must be an officer appointed under the Public Service Act 2020 to be called the Government Statistician.
+(1) A Government Statistician must be appointed by the Public Service Commissioner in accordance with clause 3(2) to (9) of Schedule 7 of the Public Service Act 2020.
+(1A) Clause 3(10) to (15) of that schedule does not apply to the appointment of the Government Statistician.
 (2) The Government Statistician is also the chief executive of Statistics New Zealand.

 ### 13 Functions of Statistician